kumarlabgit/ESL-PSC/gui/README.md

 ### Usage in GUI

-1. **Start Fast Scan** from the Input Page
+1. **Start Site Counter** from the Input Page
 2. In the **Outgroup Dialog**, select **"Use parsimony ancestral reconstruction"**
 3. Click **Browse** to select a tree file (Newick or NEXUS format)
 4. The tree is validated automatically:
    - ✓ **Green check**: Tree is valid for ancestral reconstruction
    - ✗ **Red X**: Tree is missing species or has other issues (see error message)
-5. Continue with Fast Scan as normal
+5. Continue with Site Counter as normal

 ### Tree File Requirements